 If you’re preparing to take on a new client, more than likely you’ll need to interview with either a home care agency, like JEVS Care at Home, or directly with a loved one of the client.
 While your credentials will be a significant aspect of the interview, expect hypothetical questions and questions related to your experience.

-For Hiring/Choosing a Caregiver: Why You Should Interview a Caregiver
+For Hiring or Choosing a Caregiver: Why You Should Interview a Caregiver

 Choosing a caregiver for your loved one is an important decision, which is why interviewing potential candidates is a must.
-You’ll want a well rounded idea of the person caring for your loved one, so questions about their personality, credentials, and knowledge are important to cover.
+You’ll want a well rounded idea of the person caring for your loved one.
+This means that asking questions about their personality, credentials, and knowledge are important to cover.

-Below, we’ll break down the types of questions you should be asking your potential candidates and the desired takeaways you should get from each.
+Below, we’ll break down the types of questions you should ask potential candidates and the desired takeaways from each.

 - Do you tend to be more quiet or talkative?